 My favorite, and the main application of this pumpkin craft template that I wanted to share is the “home decor” version.
 I made it using faux leather with permanent vinyl accents.

 - Download the free pumpkin craft template here

-- What you need to make Cricut fall decor from these pumpkin craft templates
+- What you need to make Cricut fall decor from this pumpkin craft template

 - Cricut Tools

-- How to assemble the pumpkin craft templates
+- How to assemble the pumpkin craft template

 - Setting up your file in Design Space

 - Want more cool ideas for fall?!
 Check these out!